 https://www.hodinkee.com

-In 2011 the used price of the IWC Portugieser which retailed for $11700 was about $5000 at the time.
+In 2011 the used price of an IWC Portugieser sold at a retail price of $11, 700 was about $5, 000 at the time.
 The moment you bought it more than 50% depreciation occurred.
-Currently (15 years later) the price of the same watch is $4600.
-Considering the decline in currency value (inflation) over that period it is equivalent to an additional 30% depreciation.
+Currently (15 years later) the price of the same watch is $4, 600.
+Considering the decline in currency value (inflation) during that period it is equivalent to an additional 30% depreciation.

 Rolex Daytona 116520